spineki/Cerbere/README.md

 Maybe you don't want to open Python everytime and just be able to double click it like a regular program.

-- if you are not familiar with command line, just double click on `buid.bat`
+- if you are not familiar with command line, just double click on `build.bat`
 - If you want to manage it by yourself,
   - Activate your virtualenv if you need to,\
   make sure to have __pyinstaller__ library installed (`pip install pyinstaller`) and then enter\